 Typically, students work ten hours each week for a letter grade.
 During the semester students are required to maintain weekly time sheets, produce monthly reports, create a portfolio, and write a summary essay based on their internship experience, putting their work into a larger historical and sociological perspective (see requirements).

 Internships are available year round and are open to any student who has completed 6 hours in Women and Gender Studies.
 For further information contact Women and Gender Studies at 303-492-8923.

-Internship Requirements (specific to the Women and Gender Studies Program)
+Internship Requirements (specific to the Department of Women and Gender Studies)

 Potential Internship Sites